sreachtools/SReachTools/README.md

          check for recommended dependencies.
        - Run `srtinit -x` to remove functions of SReachTools from MATLAB's path after use.

-### Examples

-For easy start, we have cataloged in our [project webpage](https://sreachtools.github.io/examples/) a number of relevant, easy-to-follow examples.
-These are also part of the repository (see `examples/*.m`).

 ## Contributions